borbware/unity-basics-course/project-management/2-git-continued.md

 * Work as a group for this assignment.
 * Continue Exercise 2 from [Git basics](1-git-basics.md).
 * Every group member creates an individual branch from the master, and makes some changes to the `GitTest.md` file.
-* Add new files as well.
+* Add new files as well, at least one per group member.
 * Do not tell other group members what you're going to change! :D
 * Then, Merge the changes back to the master branch.
 Fix ensuing conflicts, if any appear.